Complaints about Tasmanian public authorities

 Put your concerns in writing and give the authority a chance to respond.

-If you would like some tips to help you increase your chances of having your complaint understood and acted upon, and making it more likely to get the result you want (although not guaranteed), please see our web page and Fact Sheet about 'smart complaining'.
+If you would like some tips to help you increase your chances of having your complaint understood and acted upon, and making it more likely to get the result you want (although not guaranteed), please see our web page about 'smart complaining'.

 If you are not satisfied with the authority's answer, or if there is a long delay, you can complain to the Ombudsman.